 Q-bank comprises data of properly documented species and strains present in collections from which items can be obtained for further studies or use as controls in identification and detection tests.

 The entries in Q-bank are continuously updated by a team of curators with taxonomic, phytosanitary and diagnostic expertise from world-wide national plant protection organizations and institutes with connections to relevant phytosanitary collections.
+Q-bank Quality documentation has been drafted.
 Where relevant, information is linking to other databases such as European and Mediterranean Plant Protection Organization (EPPO).

 Q-bank is supported by the Dutch Ministry of Economic Affairs, Agriculture and Innovation and by QBOL, an EU-project with partners from 20 countries including The Netherlands, Belgium, United Kingdom, France, Denmark and Italy.